hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/Course3/Course3_Notes.md

    5. Informative Teams: Visual Management, get out of the building, you need to be talking to the real customers
    6. Teams should have a healthy skepticism of what they are doing.
 Understanding and interacting with real customers is a hallmark of lean startup.
    7. All great teams today, understand the Why of the product.
+   8. **Dave McClure’s Pirate Metrics: The AARRR Funnel**: Acquisition, Activation, Retention, Revenue, and Referral.
+When you add a feature, introspect which part of the AARRR funnel it is going to impact and then measure that impact.
+Make product analytics fundamental to your decision making.
+   9. As a team, not be afraid of removing features.
+   10. When introducing lean-startup to your team, focus on something small that you can achieve with your team.
+This will help in internalizing the importance of Lean.
+Show results.
+Lead with the goal, instead of the process to ge the buy-in of people.
+   11. Problem-solution fit to Product-market fit.
+   12. We have to democratize innovation in the company.
+Let people self-select and not mandating.
+   13. User Stories are the focal point of Agile, and Hypotheses are the focal point of Lean Startup.
+Have measurable Hypotheses at the Epic story levels.
+The returns from micro-hypothesis for smaller child stories diminish.
+So you don't need hypotheses at all levels.
+   14. Product Owner use Lean Canvas to articulate the strategy of the product/team.

 ## C. Week3: